-Our team members have made commitments to continue to work towards personal decolonizing/unsettling mental health in their own bodies, minds and professional practices.
-We are committed to learning about our own racism, White bodied supremacy and implicit bias, acknowledging and centering BIPOC voices in the mental health community to promote continued justice for our people and the planet.
-5% of our profits will be offered monthly with the following organizations that share our mission in supporting wellness for all; Native Wellness, Soul Fire Farm Reparations and Change Today, Change Tomorrow Inc.
+Our team members have made commitments to continue to work towards personal decolonizing/unsettling mental health in their own bodies, minds, and professional practices.
+We are committed to learning about our own racism, white-bodied supremacy, and implicit bias, acknowledging and centering BIPOC voices in the mental health community to promote continued justice for our people and the planet.
+5% of our profits will be offered monthly with the organization Mental Health Liberation, which shares our mission in supporting wellness for all.

 In our growing and learning, we always welcome feedback and input.
 Please reach out through our contact page with any questions or comments.

 Co-Founder & Director